cs3org/OCM-API/IETF-OCM.md

 ## Verification Requirements

-Verifiers MUST reject signatures that omit any of the mandatory components listed under Signing Requirements or the `created` parameter, and MUST reject signatures whose `created` value is more than a small implementation-defined skew tolerance in the future, or older than the verifier's freshness window.
+Verifiers MUST reject signatures that omit any of the mandatory components listed under Signing Requirements or the `created` or `keyid` parameters, and MUST reject signatures whose `created` value is more than a small implementation-defined skew tolerance in the future, or older than the verifier's freshness window.